Terkwood/AugustDB/README.md

 ### GZipped key/value chunks

-A _sized gzip chunk_ follows this binary specification:
+A _gzip key/value chunk_ follows this binary specification:

 1. First four bytes: length of the gzipped chunk
-2. <variable length bytes>: gzipped chunk of key/value pairs, with tombstones.
+2. Variable length: gzipped chunk of key/value pairs, with tombstones.

 ### Unzipped key/value chunks

-Each unzipped chunk contains zero or more key/value records.
+Once unzipped, each key/value chunk contains zero or more key/value records.
 Each record describes its own length.
 Some keys may point to tombstones.